-I am an Assistant Professor of Philosophy at UC San Diego.
+I am an Associate Professor of Philosophy at UC San Diego.
 Before my current appointment, I held a three-year position as the Harold T. Shapiro Postdoctoral Research Associate in Bioethics at the Princeton University Center for Human Values.

 I specialize in theoretical and applied ethics, moral psychology, philosophy of emotion and agency.
 Broadly speaking, I am interested in puzzles at the intersection of ethics and human emotion.
 Most of my recent work concerns the nature and ethics of emotional attachment.